Aty Guasú Community Meetings

-The community meetings, or "Aty Guasu" for its name in Guarani, are organized by the Family Health Units (USF) in localities in different departments of the country.
+The community meetings, or "Aty Guasú" for their name in Guarani, are organized by the Family Health Units (USF) in localities in different departments of the country.
 They are based on health policies promoted since 2008.
 The USF consist of teams of professionals from the medical sector.
 They use an integral and community based approach to the prevention and treatment of diseases as well as health surveillance.
 In addition, they are in charge of organizing meetings with community members and local authorities with the aim of publicizing the scope of their activities and listening to citizens’ opinions of citizens about the services as well as their needs.
 The different experiences showed that during these meetings citizen’s evaluated different aspects of the services offered; for example, citizen’s raised issues concerned with the availability and quality of care provided by health professionals, or specific requests such as ambulances or the presence of specialists.
 These meetings seek to promote participation and improve the quality of life of the community by strengthening health provisions.

 Formalization: is the innovation embedded in the constitution or legislation, in an administrative act, or not formalized at all?